Thiruvananthapuram district: Economy

 The media and information technology sectors are mainstays of Thiruvananthapuram district's economy, and other major sectors are tourism and leisure, agriculture, and education.
 India's first animation park, the Kinfra Animation Park, is in the district.

 Thiruvananthapuram district has 2 central-sector, 14 state-sector, 1 co-operative-sector, 4 joint-sector, and 60 private-sector medium- and large-scale enterprises.
 As of 31 March 2003, Kerala State Industrial Development Corporation (KSIDC) units employed 9,262 people, and had invested Rs.
 3439.4 million.
 In 2002, there were 901 registered working factories, including oil mills, cashew factories, Cotton mills, Sawmills, printing units, rubber industrial units, chemical units, match factories, general engineering units, and automobile workshops.
 The Shree Mulam Thirunal Shashtiabdapoorthy Memorial Institute (S.M.S.M.
 Institute) in Thiruvananthapuram city is a major state government emporium marketing products of Kerala's handicraft industries.

 The Neyyar Irrigation Project, commissioned in 1959, irrigates an area of 116.65 km2.
 The Neyyar river is the source of water for the Neyyar reservoir.
 The dam is 294.13 m long and 50.6 m high.
 The catchment draining into the reservoir, covering an area of 140 km2 of forest, receives an annual average rainfall of about 2260 mm 2260 mm from the two monsoons.
 The total length of the main canal and its branches is 266 km.

 Administration

+Collectorate

 The headquarters of the district administration is at Kudappanakunnu, Thiruvananthapuram.
 The district administration is headed by the District collector.
-He is assisted by five deputy collectors with responsibility for general matters, land acquisition, revenue recovery, land reforms, and elections.
+He/She is assisted by five deputy collectors with responsibility for general matters, land acquisition, revenue recovery, land reforms, disaster management and elections.
+For revenue administration, the district is divided into two revenue divisions: Thiruvananthapuram and Nedumangad, each headed by a Revenue Divisional Officer (RDO) or Sub Collector, who is also the Sub Divisional Magistrate.